praqma-thi/jfrog-cli-retention-plugin/README.md

 A JFrog CLI plugin to facilitate retention in Artifactory.

+⚠️ **Work in progress** ⚠️
+Don't point this at your production instance

+## TL;DR

+Deletes artifacts matching all [File Specs](https://www.jfrog.com/confluence/display/JFROG/Using+File+Specs) found in a given directory.

+Currently just prevents you from having to run [`jfrog rt delete`](https://www.jfrog.com/confluence/display/CLI/CLI+for+JFrog+Artifactory#CLIforJFrogArtifactory-DeletingFiles) multiple times, but a policy templating system is in the works.

 ## Installation

 This plugin isn't currently hosted anywhere, so you'll be building it locally.